OddMagnet/100-Days-of-Swift/060-061 Consolidation V/README.md

 - show a users friends on the detail screen
 - show some information about the users friends on the detail screen
 - make the friends tappable to show their detail view

+## Day 61 Challenge
+- make the whole app work with Core Date
+- **Bonus** make Core Data conform to Codable rather than loading into struts and then into Core Data